edublancas/neural-clustering/README.md

 5. Clustering evaluation - Plots to evaluate the clustering results
 6. Conclusions

-There is also a `notebooks/experiments/` folder, which contains the output for notebooks 4 and 5 for some experiments.
+`notebooks/experiments/`  contains the output for notebooks 4 and 5 for some experiments.

+`notebooks/presentation/` contains the notebooks that will be used for the presentation.

 ## Resources